Android TV: Introduction and How It Works

 A back button lets you return to a previous screen or menu, while the home button returns you to the home screen.

-The top ribbon always shows your list of installed apps for quick access, with a link to the Google Play Store so you can go get more apps at any time.
+The top ribbon always shows your list of installed apps for quick access, with a link to the Google Play Store to get more apps anytime.

-However, if you want to use the remote, there will be no need saying “Hey Google” because immediately you tap on the button, your device waits for a voice command.
+However, if you want to use the remote, you will not need to say “Hey, Google” because your device waits for a voice command immediately after you tap on the button.

 What are some Android TV voice commands?

-To some extent, the things you can request your android TV to do greatly depends on the specific streaming service you have subscribed to and also have access to.
+To some extent, the things you can request your Android TV to do greatly depend on the specific streaming service you have subscribed to and also have access to.

 • Saying, Play some jazz music.